Le Musée des Vampires the Vampire Museum

 By appointment only!

-When I was initially researching the museum, all of the sources I found online, most of which are in French only, mention that the museum is open daily from 12:30pm to 8pm, but some sites don't make it perfectly clear that you must have an appointment to visit.
+When I was initially researching the museum, a lot of the sources I found online, most of which are in French only, didn't make it perfectly clear that you must have an appointment to visit.
 So don't just show up unannounced (like I did my first time!
 Ha!).

 Fortunately, I was able to make a successful visit to the museum with my best friend in Paris, About.com Paris travel writer Courtney Traub, a couple weeks after my first failed trip.
 Upon meeting the museum's curator, a wonderful, captivating fellow named Jacques Sirgent, I was relieved to learn that he speaks impeccable English.
 So if you do want to make an appointment and don't speak French, try calling the cell number and very politely asking, "Parlez vous anglais, s'il vous plait?" and I'm sure Monsieur Sirgent will be happy to help you.